andyinabox/ofxCereal/README.md

 ## Features

--   Simply a thin wrapper.
+-   Simply a thin wrapper of the [Cereal](https://github.com/USCiLab/cereal) serialization library.

 ## Getting Started

 ### TL;DR
 -   From the `example/` directory ...
     -   `make && make run`

+-   Note: This library includes the cereal library (a header only library).

+###

 ## Documentation